KroFin/trashink.com_web_project/README.md

 # trashink.com_web_project

-#This project is about our studio own website, as owner i will push every code on time.
+#This project is related to our studio's own website.
+As the owner, I will push the code in time.

 #author: KroFin
 #website:*************************
 ======================================================================